 Latest highlights

-Data on persons of foreign nationality published in SIESS January 2026
+see details Data on persons of foreign nationality published in SIESS January 2026

 23 February 2026